-The identity and access management (IAM) landscape is always changing, and staying on top of the latest news can help you protect yourself and your business from vulnerabilities.
-From major market expansion to the latest attack on Facebook, here’s what you should know about IAM this month.
+The identity and access management (IAM) field is always changing, and staying on top of the latest news, threats, and solutions can help protect yourself and your business from vulnerabilities.
+In the IAM risk landscape, malware continues to be one of the most popular attack methods to steal credentials for accessing systems.

 Malware Remains Most Popular Attack Method